Chaotic scene as Republicans disrupt impeachment deposition

 “They know more facts are going to be delivered that are absolutely damning to the president of the United States,” Lieu said.

-As some members remained in the room, Rep. Steven Lynch, D-Mass., said Democrats shouldn’t call security to remove the Republicans because it would be “theatrics.”

-“Just having members hauled off, even though it might give some people great pleasure, I think we just have to handle it in a better fashion,” Lynch said.
-“Hopefully, with some deliberations, cooler heads will prevail.”

-Associated Press writers Alan Fram and Padmananda Rama contributed to this report.
+Associated Press writers Alan Fram, Robert Burns and Padmananda Rama contributed to this report.